EvictionLab/eviction-lab-website/content/eviction-tracking/_index.md

   twImage: /images/og/eviction-lab-about-us-tw.jpg
   socialDescription: We’ve built the first nationwide database of evictions.
 h1: Eviction Tracking System
-intro: >-
+date: 2020-06-03T00:00:00.000Z
-  The COVID-19 pandemic has deepened America’s housing crisis.
+intro: "The COVID-19 pandemic has deepened America’s housing crisis.
 The nation’s most severe public health emergency in a century may cause large spikes in eviction and homelessness.
 In response, we have created the Eviction Tracking System to monitor weekly updates on the number of eviction cases being filed across the United States.
-Scroll down to view full reports on the cities in which we are operating, and to learn more about the project.
+Scroll down to view full reports on the cities in which we are operating, and to learn more about the project. "
 crisis: >-
   ## A Looming Eviction Crisis?